 Click here to view the graduation requirements for the MPH program.

 Admission Criteria and Process

 Candidates for the program must meet the entrance requirements and procedures for admission to both the Juris Doctor and the Master of Public Health degree programs.
-Both programs must be informed by the student at the time of application to the second program that he/she intends to pursue the joint JD/MPH program.
+Both programs must be informed by the student at the time of application to the second program that he/she intends to pursue the combination JD/MPH program.
 Because the time span from application to admission is more extended in the College of Law than for the Master of Public Health, it is generally recommended that students seek and gain admission to the College of Law first and make the MPH the second program.
-The joint degree program is not open to students who have already earned either the JD or the MPH degree.
+The combination degree program is not open to students who have already earned either the JD or the MPH degree.

 Click here to view the admissions criteria for the Juris Doctor through UF College of Law.